Delia Hill in 1902

 Radford was born Feb.
 21, 1886.
 He came from a good family, well liked in the neighborhood.
 His father was wealthy, owning one of the few country stores in the area.

-Radford's family was members of Stancil's Chapel and Delia joined them there.
+Radford's family were members of Stancil's Chapel and Delia joined them there.
 They were both Democrats.

 Radford and Delia ran a country store for seven years and then rented it.
 They also farmed and had some tenant farmers.
 They kept a yard dog.
 He was black with white spots.

-Aunt Sylvia Woodard, a Negro midwife delivered some of Delia’s children.
-Among those she delivered were Annie, Rector, Sallie, Esker and Sudie.
+Aunt Sylvia Woodard, a midwife, delivered some of Delia’s children.
+Among those she delivered were Annie, Rector, Sallie, Esker, and Sudie.
 Her payment was a sweet potato and a glass of milk.
-Dr. Powell of Middlesex delivered Archie, Bill and Lois.
+Dr. Powell of Middlesex delivered Archie, Bill, and Lois.
 Dr. Grady of Kenly delivered Fletcher.

 The children called Delia 'Mommy' and Radford 'Pa.'

 Delia was a talented seamstress, making all the children’s clothes as well as quilts.
-Like all women of that era she boiled the clothes outside in the wash pot to clean them.
+Like all women of that era, she boiled the clothes outside in the wash pot to clean them.
 She made lye soap.
 All the children were taught to work at an early age.
-Many hands were needed to carry water, gather fire wood, vegetables, and work in the fields.
+Many hands were needed to carry water, gather firewood, vegetables, and work in the fields.
 Delia enjoyed churning butter and cooking for her family.
-Hog killings provided meat and was stored in the smoke house.
+Hog killings provided meat and were stored in the smokehouse.

 Delia had a piano and all the girls learned to play.
 An early tune was "Chop Sticks."